 One alert that I received that has always stuck in my mind was for a girl in early high-school.
 She was speaking to an ex-boyfriend about their relationship, and she said that if they didn’t get back together then she was going to take her dad’s pills and overdose.

 I love working at Lightspeed because I get to help save kids’ lives.
-I think every school should have Alert and Human Review, because it is so impactful and it’s impossible for one person to manage all these alerts.
+I think every school should have Alert and Safety Specialists, because it is so impactful and it’s impossible for one person to manage all these alerts.

 As a trained Safety Specialist, I can pick up the phone and get in contact with district officials right away, and they can take over the situation.
 Without the human review aspect of Lightspeed Alert, most of these cases would be left until the next day, or after the weekend.
 We have a team of people who are invested in kids, highly trained, and who care — that adds value and personalizes Lightspeed.